Nucleomorph: Organisms with known nucleomorphs

-As of 2007, only two monophyletic groups of organisms are known to contain plastids with a vestigial nucleus or nucleomorph: the cryptomonads of the supergroup Cryptista and the chlorarachniophytes of the supergroup Rhizaria, both of which have examples of sequenced nucleomorph genomes.
+Before 2020, only two monophyletic groups of organisms were known to contain plastids with a vestigial nucleus or nucleomorph: the cryptomonads of the supergroup Cryptista and the chlorarachniophytes of the supergroup Rhizaria, both of which have examples of sequenced nucleomorph genomes.
 Studies of the genomic organization and of the molecular phylogeny have shown that the nucleomorph of the cryptomonads used to be the nucleus of a red alga, whereas the nucleomorph of the chlorarchniophytes was the nucleus of a green alga.
 In both groups of organisms the plastids originate from engulfed photoautotrophic eukaryotes.

-Of the two known plastids that contain nucleomorphs, both have four membranes, the nucleomorph residing in the periplastidial compartment, evidence of being engulfed by a eukaryote through phagocytosis.
+Both have four membranes, the nucleomorph residing in the periplastidial compartment, evidence of being engulfed by a eukaryote through phagocytosis.

 In 2020, genetic work identified the plastid in Lepidodinium and two previously undescribed dinoflagellates ("MGD" and "TGD") as being most closely related to the green alga Pedinomonas.
 The observation of a nucleomorph in Lepidodinium is controversial, but MGD and TGD are proven to have DNA-containing nucleomorphs.
 The transcriptomes of the nucleomorphs have been sequenced.
 One slight issue in understanding the sequence of evolution is that although the phylogenetic tree built from Lepidodinium-MGD-TGD's plastid is monophyletic, the tree built from their host-nucleus DNA is not, implying that they might have acquired very similar algae independently.